-RESOLUTION OF THE COUNCIL OF THE CITY OF ROHNERT PARK OUTLINING POLICY FOR PROVISION OF FRINGE BENEFITS TO PERMANENT PART-TIME EMPLOYEES
+RESOLUTION OF THE COUNCIL OF, THE CITY OF ROHNERT PARK OUTLINING POLICY FOR PROVISION OF FRINGE BENEFITS TO PERMANENT PART-TIME EMPLOYEES

-WHEREAS, the Council finds and determines that it is appropriate to extend tain fringe benefits to permanent part-time employees who are employed on a round basis, and
+WHEREAS, the Council finds and determines that it is appropriate to end ain fringe benefits to permanent part-time employees who are ployed on a round basis, and

-WHEREAS, the Council differentiates between permanent part-time employees no work year round and seasonal part-time employees who are employed for six ) months or less, and
+REAS, the Council differentiates between permanent part-time employees year round and seasonal part-time employees who are employed for six iths or less, and

-WHEREAS, the Council recognizes the city's obligation as a responsible employer of provide the fringe benefits on a pro-rata basis to permanent part-time employees no work year round.
+HEREAS, the Council recognizes the city's obligation as a responsible employer ride the fringe benefits on a pro-rata basis to permanent parttime employees rork year round.

-NOW, THEREFORE, BE IT RESOLVED by the Council of the City of Rohnert Park that effective immediately the City Manager be and is hereby authorized to extend to permanent part-time employees who work year round certain fringe benefits subject to the following:
+1, THEREFORE, BE IT RESOLVED by the Council of the City of Rohnert Park At tive immediately the City Manager be and is hereby authorized to extend anent part-time employees who work year round certain fringe benefits subject following:

-- 1. Enrollment in the Public Employees' Retirement System (P.E.R.S.) - 2.
-Vacation on a pro-rata basis. - 3.
-Sick leave on a pro-rata basis. - 4.
-Holiday pay on a pro-rata basis. - Vision care on a pro-rata basis. - Residency bonus on a pro-rata basis. - 7.
-Non-smoking premium on a pro-rata basis. - 8.
-Salary continuation-Standard Life Insurance Company-on a pro-rata basis. - 9.
-Life insurance-Standard Life Insurance Company-on a pro-rata basis. - 10.
-Health and medical coverage and life insurance-REMIF-on a pro-rata basis. - 11.
-Dental care benefits on a pro-rata basis. - 12.
+Enrollment in the Public Employees' Retirement System (P.E.R.S.)

+Vacation on a pro-rata basis.

+Sick leave on a pro-rata basis.

+Holiday pay on a pro-rata basis.

+Vision care on a pro-rata basis.

+NOES APPEN Residency bonus on a pro-rata basis.

+Non-smoking premium on a pro-rata basis.

+Salary continuation-Standard Life Insurance Company-cn a pro-rata basis.

+Life insurance-Standard Life Insurance Company-on a pro-rata basis.

+Health and medical coverage and life insurance-REMIT-on a pro-rata basis.

+Dental care benefits on a pro-rata basis.

 Pro-rata basis will be determinex by the amount of time that the employee regularly works.
 Pro-ration shall be done on a one-half or three-fourths basis only with permanent part-time employees having to put in at least 20 hours weekly minimum on a regular basis to get the half-time contribution towards fringe benefits and employee having to put in at least 30 hours weekly on a regular basis to qualify for the three-fourths city contribution towards fringe benefits.